myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > Today [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) arrived at [**BANANOW LAND Pier**](../../02-the-creations.../waivfves-1/22.-bananow-nfts.md).
 >
 > I do not write "docked" yet, because what happened was not as elegant as that word.
 The ark was more like stranding itself with the remaining strength it had borrowed for too long from prayers, ropes, wood, and stubbornness.
 Waves pushed from behind.
-The [**Pier**](../../02-the-creations.../waivfves-1/22.-bananow-nfts.md) held from the front.
+The **Pier** held from the front.
 The first rope snapped.
 The second rope almost dragged three people.
 The third rope succeeded, perhaps because the children also shouted as if a rope could feel ashamed if it failed in front of them.
 >
-> The people on the [**Pier**](../../02-the-creations.../waivfves-1/22.-bananow-nfts.md) did not line up like soldiers.
+> The people on the **Pier** did not line up like soldiers.
 >
 > Thank goodness.
 >
 > They gathered like a kitchen that suddenly received too many guests.
 Some carried water.
 Some carried bananas.
 Some carried cloth.
 Some carried boards.
-Some carried notes.
+Some carried records.
 Some carried nothing but two trembling hands, and on that day even two empty hands felt like important tools.
 >
 > The passengers stepped down slowly.
 >